 Cayambe and the Ecuador Volcanoes

-Ecuador is a climbers' paradise.
-This trip will take you from the culture rich capital city of Quito to the grassy highlands, over rocky summits, and to the slopes of the country’s volcanoes.
+Ecuador is a climbers' paradise and there is no where better to train for the highest mountains in the world.
+This trip will take you from the culture rich capital city of Quito to the grassy highlands, over rocky summits, and to the slopes of the country’s highest volcanoes.
 We will get to experience it all and get a taste of what Ecuador has to offer.
 Whether you are looking for your first international climb, or have traveled the globe, Ecuador is a great climbing destination which will leave you with lasting memories and an experience like no other.

 IMPORTANT BETA